LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-tasks.md

 Training is applicable when the knowledge base is a:

 * [CMS knowledge base with LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html)
-* [LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-introduction.html), which also uses AI
+* [LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-introduction.html), which also uses LivePerson AI

 To train a knowledge base, select the knowledge base, enter an utterance, and review the results.
 If you don't get any results for a particular utterance, you can adjust the filters by tapping <img style="width:25px" src="img/ConvoBuilder/icon_kb_sortAndFilter.png"> (Sort & Filters icon).